 It is a threshold beyond which swimmers may experience irritating effects such as red, stinging eyes, itchy skin, and even respiratory discomfort.

-If you go swimming with high chlorine in pool, it can affect your body in different ways.
-The higher the concentration of chlorine, the more severe your reaction may be.
+If you go swimming with high chlorine in a pool, it can affect your body in different ways.
+The higher the chlorine concentration, the more severe your reaction may be.

-Here are some symptoms of too much chlorine in pool:
+Here are some signs of too much chlorine in pool:

 - Itchy, irritated eyes